VEuPathDB/StaticContent/content/common/workshops/FungiDB2023.md

   <br><br>

   <h2>Computer and internet access</h2>
   The participants can attend the workshop at the ACE computer lab or join remotely.
-The ACE computer lab has 24 seats that will be assigned on first come first serve basis.
+The ACE computer lab has 24 seats that will be allocated on a first come first serve basis.
 Persons joining remotely, will need to have access to a computer and sufficient bandwidth to be able to deploy web-based searches.
   <br><br>
   <h2>Instructors</h2>